CumuloEpsilon/Standish-Ephemeris/README.md

    the BSD license if you publish or distribute, of course).
 Be nice and let me know if you find a mistake or have a nice improvement.
 Otherwise its FREE FREE FREE!
 And it runs fine using the free gfortran.

+ - Don't forget to check out the project WIKI here at Github (see Wiki tab).

                                     Key Routines

    -- Subroutine calcelements - returns keplerian elements (and eccentric anomaly) for JD.